chenzhili/studyNode/socket/readme.md

 // sending to all clients in 'game' room(channel), include sender io.sockets.in('game').emit('message', 'cool game');

-// sending to individual socketid io.sockets.socket(socketid).emit('message', 'for your eyes only');
+// sending to individual socketid（这个好像废弃了）
+io.sockets.socket(socketid).emit('message', 'for your eyes only');